menpo/website/content/pages/installation/windows/novice.md

 [menpo-users](https://groups.google.com/forum/#!forum/menpo-users) mailing list.

 The installation instructions are split up in to a number of sections.
-Please follow the carefully, in order:
+Please follow them carefully, in order:

   1. [Install A Python Environment](#install_miniconda)
   2. [Using Conda](#using_conda)